nextcloud/integration_openai/README.md

 Negative:
 * the software for training and inference of this model is proprietary, limiting running it locally or training by yourself
 * the trained model is not freely available, so the model can not be run on-premises
-* the training data is not freely available, limiting the ability of external parties to check and correct for bias or optimise the model’s performance and CO2 usage.
+* the training data is not freely available, limiting the ability of external parties to check and correct for bias or optimise the model's performance and CO2 usage.

 ### Rating for DALL·E via OpenAI API: 🔴